morepath/reg/doc/usage.rst

 Introduction
 ------------

-Reg introduces a few clever registries that can help you build very flexible pluggability systems for your Python project.
-It provides an approach to do `multiple dispatch`_ in Python.
-Reg is very much aware of classes and inheritance.
-Reg lets you write methods outside their class, and methods that relate multiple classes at once.
+Reg is an implementation of `multiple dispatch`_ in Python.
+Reg lets you write methods outside their class as plain Python functions, and methods that relate multiple classes at once.

+XXX code sample

+XXX talk about loose coupling

+Reg gives developers fine control over how this dispatch works.
+For special use cases you can register and look up other objects instead of functions.
+You can have multiple independent dispatch registries, and you can also compose them together.

-Reg provides an infrastructure that helps you build more powerful registration APIs for your applications and frameworks.
+With all this, Reg offers infrastructure that helps you build more powerful registration APIs for your applications and frameworks.
 Reg may seem like overkill to you.
 You may very well be right; it depends on what you're building.

+XXX pep 443

 With Reg you can: